dcmbrz/ecommerce-app/README.md

 ### Profile Page: View and manage your account.

-The Profile Page shows user details, purchase history, and re
+The profile page shows user details, purchase history, and re

 ### Navigation Bar: Easy access to MarketU's various pages.

-On every page on MarketU, users will be able to directly visit other pages through the navigation bar.
+On every page on SideHustle, users will be able to directly visit other pages through the navigation bar.
 The navigation bar has 4 main pages:
-- **MarketU:** By clicking on MarketU, users are redirected to the homepage.
+- **SideHustle:** By clicking on SideHustle, users are redirected to the homepage.
 - **Search:** Through Search, users can visit the explore page.
 - **Profile:**
   -  Unregistered Users: Unregistered users can either Register or Login.